 First, we will cover sleeping arrangements and then help you decide what kind of bassinet is best for you.

-Some parents choose to In-Bed Sleeping with their baby.
-It can make breastfeeding easier because your baby is in such close proximity.
+Some parents choose In-Bed Sleeping with their baby.
+It can make breastfeeding easier because your baby is in such proximity.
 Having a parent's presence all night long is also very comforting and nurturing.
 For many families, this translates to better sleep for everyone.

-If your baby is going to sleep in the family bed or on their own, they'll need their own little baby-proof space with plenty of ventilation, breathable fabrics and safe materials.
+If your baby is going to sleep in the family bed or on their own, they'll need their own little baby-proof space with plenty of ventilation, breathable fabrics, and safe materials.

 *Notice: On mobile devices, scroll right to see entire table.